prowler-cloud/prowler-studio/docs/core.md

 The core is configured via the CLI or API layer.
 See the respective documentation for details on setting LLM and embedding providers.

+## Supported LLM Providers and Models

+Prowler Studio Core supports multiple LLM providers and models for check generation and RAG workflows.
+The currently supported providers and models are:

+- **Gemini (Google)**
+  - `models/gemini-1.5-flash`
+  - `text-embedding-004` (for embeddings)
+- **OpenAI**
+  - `gpt-4o`
+  - `gpt-4o-mini`

 ## Supported Platforms

 - Linux, macOS (Python 3.12+)

 ## Main Features
-- Model-agnostic check generation
+- Model-agnostic check generation.
-- RAG dataset management, based on Prowler's checks
+- RAG dataset management, based on Prowler's checks.
-- Compliance update workflow
+- Compliance update workflow.

 ## Usage
-The core is not intended to be used directly.
-Use via the CLI, API, or MCP Server.
+The recommended way to use the core is via the CLI, API, or MCP Server.

 ---